ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * `bool` - Returns true of the given game object matches the policy list or given string logic.

 The Check method is used to check if a game object should be ignored based on a given string or policy list.

 ---

+## Custom Raycast (VRTK_CustomRaycast)

+### Overview

+A Custom Raycast allows to specify custom options for a Physics.Raycast.

+A number of other scripts can utilise a Custom Raycast to further customise the raycasts that the scripts use internally.

+For example, the VRTK_BodyPhysics script can be set to ignore trigger colliders when casting to see if it should teleport up or down to the nearest floor.

+### Inspector Parameters

+ * **Layers To Ignore:** The layers to ignore when raycasting.
+ * **Trigger Interaction:** Determines whether the ray will interact with trigger colliders.

+### Class Methods

+#### Raycast/5

+  > `public static bool Raycast(VRTK_CustomRaycast customCast, Ray ray, out RaycastHit hitData, LayerMask ignoreLayers, float length = Mathf.Infinity)`

+  * Parameters
+   * `VRTK_CustomRaycast customCast` - The optional raycast object with customised raycast parameters.
+   * `Ray ray` - The Ray to cast with.
+   * `out RaycastHit hitData` - The raycast hit data.
+   * `LayerMask ignoreLayers` - A layermask of layers to ignore from the raycast.
+   * `float length` - The maximum length of the raycast.
+  * Returns
+   * `bool` - Returns true if the raycast successfully collides with a valid object.

+The Raycast method is used to generate a raycast either from the given CustomRaycast object or a default Physics.Raycast.

+#### CustomCast/3

+  > `public virtual bool CustomCast(Ray ray, out RaycastHit hitData, float length = Mathf.Infinity)`

+  * Parameters
+   * `Ray ray` - The Ray to cast with.
+   * `out RaycastHit hitData` - The raycast hit data.
+   * `float length` - The maximum length of the raycast.
+  * Returns
+   * `bool` - Returns true if the raycast successfully collides with a valid object.

+The CustomCast method is used to generate a raycast based on the options defined in the CustomRaycast object.

+---